robertwenner/comics/doc/social.md

 * mode: either "link" to post a link to the comic, or "png" to post the comic png image.
   If mode is "png" but posting the image somehow fails, falls back to posting the link.

-The text of the post is pulled from comic title and description.
-Any general and Bluesky hashtags are added.
-Bluesky hashtags must be specified in the comic metadata like in the example below.

-The `Comic::Social::Bluesky` module adds any hashtags from `hashtags` and `mastodon` (in that order) from the Comic's metadata to the posted message.
+The `Comic::Social::Bluesky` module adds any hashtags from `hashtags` and `bluesky` (in that order) from the Comic's metadata to the posted message.
 Use the `hashtags` for general hashtags and `bluesky` for Bluesky-specific ones like mentions.